6 Stages of Labor and Delivery

 From the first contractions to the final push, learn what to expect from labor and delivery.

 You’ve made it through the wild ride that is pregnancy.
 The bodily changes, the bizarre cravings, and likely, the lack of sleep.
 Now it’s time to start the labor and delivery process so you can bring baby home.

 During this stage, the cervix begins to thin, soften, move forward, and dilate.
 Contractions start, but they’re usually irregular and can fluctuate between strong and mild.
 With these contractions, women may feel pressure or an achy sensation in their lower abdomen or back.
 Prodromal labor typically lasts anywhere from a few hours to a few days.

 The cervix continues to dilate, typically to three or four centimeters, during this phase, which comprises approximately two-thirds of the total labor time.
 Contractions during early labor become stronger and more regular – about five minutes apart and last 25 to 45 seconds each.
-Changing positions frequently during early labor can help women feel more comfortable, as can alternating between rest
+Changing positions frequently during early labor can help women feel more comfortable, as can alternating between rest and activity.

 With active labor, contractions become longer and stronger, until they’re eventually around three minutes apart and last for a minute or more.
 This phase tends to take an average of two to six hours, and at the end, the cervix should be dilated to about eight inches.
 It is very important for women to listen to their bodies during active labor and develop a rhythm to avoid tensing up during contractions.
 As with early labor, changing positions during active labor can enhance progress and keep women comfortable.

 This is when the cervix finishes dilating.
 It usually lasts less than an hour, but can leave women feeling nauseous, shaky, restless,